KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

         }
     }

-It still executes the same and give a better visual break when quickly looking at it.
+It still executes the same way and give a better visual break when quickly looking at it.

 ## Regex $matches